ReiVerdugo/Xcode-Debugging/README.md

 The SoManyBugs should build and run without any additional setup; however, it is purposefully riddled with runtime bugs that should be solved as you complete the iOS Debugging course.

 ## Maintainers
+Original created by:
 @jarrodparkes

+Modifications to fix bugs done by:
+@reiverdugo